mrkct/cool-experiments/README.md

 A parser & interpreter for a lisp-like language.
 Still needs to support some basic operations, for example stuff like basic math operators('-', '/').
 - **In Rainbows Album Art generator**:
 A simple script to generate images in the style of Radiohead's "In Rainbows" album cover.
+- **Image to ascii converter**:
+A simple script to convert an image to an ASCII text version